equinor/procosys-webapp-components/README.md

 How to use this library:
 * Run "yarn" in the root of this repo
 * Run "yarn link"

+To link to this library
 * Run "yarn start"
 * Run "yarn link @equinor/procosys-webapp-components" in the app you want to test the code in.

+To unlink
+* Run "yarn unlink @equinor/procosys-webapp-components" in the app you tested the code in.

 For info on how to contribute and publish changes to the package, please check out the guide in the Procosys Wiki Frontend section.